ShirleyTS/ML_with_Python-Multiple_Linear_Regression/README.md

 The task: create a multiple linear regression model to predict CO2 emissions of unobserved cars based on selected features.

-See how I did it in the wiki page: TBC
+See how I did it in the wiki page: https://github.com/ShirleyTS/ML_with_Python-Multiple_Linear_Regression/wiki/ML_with_Python%E2%80%90Multiple_Linear_Regression